Restaurants in Loggia

 I Segreti del Chiostro ★ 4.6

-The dolceria inside the Santa Caterina d'Alessandria monastery on Piazza Bellini in Palermo serves convent-recipe Sicilian sweets with espresso in the historic cloister setting.
+The dolceria inside the Santa Caterina d'Alessandria monastery off Piazza Bellini in Palermo serves convent-recipe Sicilian sweets with espresso.

 Signature drink: Espresso, granita di gelsi

-Tip: Enter through the monastery cloister.
+Tip: Entrance is on Via Discesa dei Giudici 33, behind the Piazza Bellini facade.
 Granita di gelsi (mulberry granita) is the summer order with cannolo.

 Bakeries in Loggia